programmerraja/MyBlog/content/misc/Finance  & stock.md

 Unlisted share
 - Private Equity hold by the employee we can buy that in gray  market not regulated by SEBI
 - we can buy that in precize

+Compared to FD debt fund have very low tax